 Hello, my citrusy friends.
 I’ve missed you.
 Especially you, Blood Orange.
 You’re one of my favorites.

-SoupAddict went grocery shopping bright and early New Year’s morning, when all the revelers of the city were still sleeping off the midnight activities, and, having the store practically to herself, she bounced giddily from fruit pile to fruit pile, planning the day’s brunch.
+SoupAddict went grocery shopping bright and early New Year’s morning, when all the revelers of the city were still sleeping off the midnight activities, and, having the store practically to herself, she bounced giddily from fruit pile to fruit pile, planning the day’s brunch with winter fruit smoothies.

 Did you know that the huge pomegranate is actually a berry?
 Believe it, it’s true.